wlsf82/backstop-config/README.md

 ## Tests' setup

-Before running the tests, make a copy of the file [`test/backstopSettings.js`](./test/backstopSettings.js) exactly as it is (note that it is located inside the `test` directory), and make a copy of the file [`test/sampleRelativePaths.js`](./test/sampleRelativePaths.js) and name it as `test/relativePaths.js`, then update their values accordingly (follow the instructions in the comments of each file).
+Before running the tests, make a copy of the file [`test/backstopSettings.js`](./test/backstopSettings.js) exactly as it is, and make a copy of the file [`test/sampleRelativePaths.js`](./test/sampleRelativePaths.js) and name it as `test/relativePaths.js`, then update their values accordingly (follow the instructions in the comments of each file).

+> Note that both files are located inside the `test` directory.

 > In case of using these tests in your own project, copy also the npm scripts section from [`package.json`](./package.json) to your own `package.json` file.